Oregon Rangers: Reformation

 Among those selected as officers of the company included: Captain Charles Bennett, First Lieutenant A. A. Robinson, Second Lieutenant Isaac Hutchins, Third Lieutenant Hiram English, and orderly sergeant Thomas Holt.
 Many in the group had some military experience, including Bennett and Holt, who had been in the Seminole War as dragoons.

+On July, 4 1846 Mrs. Mary Holden presented an American flag to the company, it was one of the first American flags made in Oregon.

 Battle Creek Incident

 In June 1846 a band of Wascos arrived in the Willamette Valley and camped on the Santiam River.
 The band was probably on a seasonal berry gathering excursion, a traditional movement that "almost certainly dates back hundreds of years."
 Rumors began to spread among the pioneer settlements accusing these Wascos of thefts, including livestock formerly owned by the Methodist Mission.

 An estimated forty Rangers rode about 14 miles to location occupied by the band, under the command of Robinson, near what became known as Battle Creek in Marion County, Oregon.
 A short skirmish ensued with one Ranger collapsing from heat exhaustion and one Wasco injured by David Daily.
 The Rangers soon retreated a short distance and then opened fire with their longer range rifles.